NillionNetwork/nillion-docs/README.md

-# Website
+# Nillion docs

-These docs are built using [Docusaurus](https://docusaurus.io/), a modern static website generator.
+The Nillion docs are built using [Docusaurus](https://docusaurus.io/), a modern static website generator.
+Documentation content lives in the docs folder of this repo, and new sections can be added to the sidebar by including the pages in sidebar.js.
+Got a suggestion for improving the docs?
+[Create a Github Issue](https://github.com/nillion-oss/docusaurus/issues/new?assignees=&labels=documentation&projects=&template=improve-documentation.md&title=%5BDOCS%5D)

 ### Installation